Open-Transactions/protocol-docs/spec/SectionFormat.md

 * Headers must only appear at the top of a section and are terminated by an empty line.

 ## Future Improvements

 This version of the specs aims for some compatibility with the current output of the writing routine.
 Possible improvements that can be made in future versions.

+### Signed Message Format

+In some settings, contracts `OTContract`-derived do not contain a list of signatures, but exactly one signature (`OTMessage`).
+This is not reflected or enforced at the moment in opentxs.

 ### Dash-Escape Sequence